Staff

 Ms. Morin received her undergraduate degree from Old Dominion University in 1975 and is presently working on her MBA in Aviation at Embry Riddle University.

-Gina Nowacki and Diann Barnes, Program Coordinators
+Diann Barnes, Program Coordinators